Florida Real Estate Market Forecast 2026: What Sellers Need to Know

 The pattern: East Coast metros (Miami, Palm Beach, Jacksonville) are holding strong, driven by domestic migration and international demand.
 Gulf Coast markets (Cape Coral, Sarasota) that were hit by hurricanes and insurance spikes are seeing modest corrections.

 The most important shift in 2026: inventory has roughly doubled from the 2022 lows.
-Florida now has approximately 4.8 months of supply statewide (6 months is considered "balanced").
+Florida now has about 4.8 months of supply statewide (6 months is considered "balanced").

 What this means for sellers: